 Jenny: You think you're better than them!

 - On King of the Hill, Kahn had a chance to join a ritzy all-Asian country club, but only if he helped get Hank to join as their Token White.
 When Kahn expresses outrage at Hank's refusal, Hank exasperatedly comments that Kahn "wouldn't understand" his reasoning.
-Kahn responds that no, of course he wouldn't understand what it's like to be a token member of a group.
+An annoyed Kahn responds:

 - In an episode of The Adventures of Super Mario Bros.
 3, after a human family from the real world drives into the Muskroom Kingdom, the mushroom people start to panic of these strange beings and one of them describes the "monsters" as having "hair on their heads".
 An annoyed Mario takes his hat off to remind them that he's one of them.

 - In Superman: The Animated Series, when Superman teamed up with Robin in order to find out what happened to Bruce Wayne, they discover he may be under an alien mind-control.

 Robin: He's really being controlled by aliens?
 Eugh.